Nirtacia/Fight-cancer/README.md

 ## Background

 When feeling really unwell, you naturally seek medical attention.
-However: people suffering from some serious medical conditions, e.g. certain forms of cancer, don't necessarily feel ill or understand that they are going to fall ill, until it is already too late for them to be treated successfully.
+However: people suffering from some serious medical conditions, for example certain forms of cancer, don't necessarily feel ill or understand that they are going to fall ill, until it is already too late for them to be treated successfully.
 What if there was a way of predicting serious diseases months, or perhaps even years, before you even suspect you're developing such a disease?

 ## How is it used?

 We already know that measuring and analysing the composition of exhaled breath can give us information of the condition of our lungs (asthma etc.).
 But it can also be used to predict other serious diseases, even before any symptoms are experienced.
 Therefore, devices that collect samples of exhaled breath would be installed in smartphones, headsets, smartwatches etc., but also in public areas such as schools, workplaces, stores, hospitals, trains, buses etc. When a person uses his or her smartphone, or passes by one of the public devices, an exhaled breath sample is taken.
 AI analyses the sample and if the analysis indicates anything alarming, the individual is contacted and encouraged to seek medical attention as soon as possible.

 When using a smartphone or some other private appliance, the identification part is not a problem.
 Your breath can easily be analysed while you're using your phone and the result can be presented in an app.
 With the use of public devices however, there is also the issue of identifying people.
-If the individual uses a credit card or presents an ID card in connection with the sample beeing taken, the problem is solved.
-In public areas where people don't have to identify themselves, identification has do be done using more advanced techniques, e.g. facial recognition.
+If the individual uses a credit card or presents an ID card in connection with the sample being taken, the problem is solved.
+In public areas where people don't have to identify themselves, identification has to be done using more advanced techniques, for example facial recognition.

 ## Data sources and AI methods